Certificate Training Program

-Training for candidates accepted into CTP includes ~90 hours of core curriculum focusing on leadership, team development, change management, provider/staff engagement, project management, and effective communication, as well as modules on quality and process improvement, patient safety, healthcare finance, organizational operations, and patient experience.
-CTP facilitates establishment of a comprehensive performance data set for each team, which informs and drives leadership and improvement work.
-Participants benefit from close collaboration inside and outside the classroom with expert faculty coaches, process improvement specialists, and data analysts as they work on improvement activities in their local unit/program throughout the course.
+The year-long course requires approximately 10 hours of team time per month.
+Two, four-hour classes and two, one-hour coaching sessions per month.
+The curriculum focuses on leadership, team development, change management, provider/staff engagement, project management, and effective communication, as well as modules on quality and process improvement, patient safety, healthcare finance, organizational operations, and patient experience.
+Participants benefit from close collaboration inside and outside the classroom with expert faculty coaches and process improvement specialists as they work on improvement activities in their local unit/program.

 CTP is a rigorous 12-month professional development program.
 The longitudinal curriculum builds on itself and requires substantial in- and out-of-classroom effort.
 The program requires thoughtful development of a leadership structure, performance improvement strategy, and data-driven improvement work.
+Priority is given to teams representing units, programs or clinics and those that have a physician and nurse dyad.
 Specifically, in order to graduate from CTP, participants must:

-- Attend regular coaching sessions as a leadership dyad (or triad).
+- Attend regular coaching sessions as a leadership dyad.
 These sessions generally occur for 30-60 minutes on the weeks between educational sessions.

-- Maintain active contact with their CTP Coach and assigned Process Improvement Specialist and Data Analyst staff throughout the course.
+- Maintain active contact with their CTP Coach and assigned Process Improvement Specialist throughout the course.

 - Complete a substantial performance improvement project.